cafce25/cafce25.github.io/index.md

 ---
 ---
-This page contains just some specs of information about me.
+This page contains just some specks of information about me.